SuperiorKe/AI-agent/README.md

 ```

 - Type your questions at the prompt.
-- The chatbot uses Gemini for conversation and Tavily for web search when needed.
+- The chatbot uses Gemini for conversation, Tavily for web search, and can browse specific URLs if you provide them.
 - If LangSmith tracing is enabled, all interactions are logged for analytics.
 - To exit, type `quit`, `exit`, or `q`.